-- The card will no longer offer a Medallion Qualifying Dollar (MQD) waiver starting in 2020 (currently spending $25,000 on the card you could get a waiver of the spending requirement for status
+- The card no longer offers a Medallion Qualifying Dollar (MQD) waiver; in the past, if you spent $25,000 on the card you could get a waiver of the spending requirement for status

 Is The Gold Delta SkyMiles American Express Worth It?

-The Gold Delta SkyMiles Credit Card isn’t a card I’d be using for my everyday spending, and that’s even more the case as of 2020.
-There are many more rewarding cards for your everyday spending.
+The Gold Delta SkyMiles Credit Card isn’t a card I’d be using for my everyday spending, since there are many more rewarding cards for that.

 - This card has a generous welcome bonus with the annual fee waived the first year

 Bigger picture, is the card worth it, though?
-Here are a couple more things to consider.
+Here are a few more things to consider.

 Quick Showdown: Delta Gold Amex Vs. Delta Platinum Amex